pixegami/saas-starter/saas-infrastructure/README.md

 * The recipient should be whatever is specified in the `test_auth.py` integration tests' `VALIDATION_EMAIL`, e.g. `validated.pixegami.com`.
-* Create an MX Record in Route53 for the domain name you want to use for the `VALIDATION_EMAIL`, so SES can receive it.
 * (Action 1) The S3 bucket should be whatever was created by the `create-email-validator` function.
 * (Action 2) The Lambda function should be the one created by `create-email-validator` function.
 * Once you run the `test_auth.py` tests again, the tests requiring email validation should work.